Hajixhayjhay/2048-games/README.md

 Created a repository on GitHub to store the project files.

 2. Clone the Repository to Your Computer
-Clone the repository to your local machine using the following command:
+Clone the repository to your local machine using the following command on  WIndows powershell:

 git clone git@github.com:Hajixhayjhay/2048-games.git